Homepage > Journal > The best programming languages for product managers

 • Availability of e-learning platforms, courses, university majors, and training that allow you to acquire new competencies

-Nevertheless, it's possible to recommend languages that receive very high positions in various types of rankings.
+Nevertheless, it's possible to recommend languages that receive very high positions in various rankings.

 It's possible to recommend programming languages that for years had huge popularity and are now a toolkit of programmers, a natural element of the technology stack in most web development companies.

-Knowledge of one of the most popular programming languages seems obvious.
+Knowledge of one of the most popular programming languages in the tech industry seems obvious.
 The probability of its use in projects is more than high.

-Customers are very familiar with JavaScript, they value its advantages, and among developers, it's a language that has been extremely popular for years.
+Customers are very familiar with JavaScript and value its advantages.
+It's been extremely popular among developers for years.

 It's a worldwide trend.
 JavaScript programmers are among the most sought-after on the job market.